Jiang-hao/Friend-management/README.md

 # Friend-management
-Hi SG power digital,

-This is Jiang Hao, and here is the pre-interview project I did.

 I used Django + Sqlite3(PostgreSql) for back-end.
 Javacript + Jquery + Ajax are used for front-end.
 Since I saw from the project description, the requirements are mainly about back-end, I did not use any framework for front-end.